apache/druid/docs/querying/nested-columns.md

   ~ under the License.
   -->

-> Nested columns is an experimental feature available starting in Apache Druid 24.0.
-Like most experimental features, functionality documented on this page is subject to change in future releases.
-However, the COMPLEX column type includes versioning to provide backward compatible support in future releases.
-We strongly encourage you to experiment with nested columns in your development environment to evaluate that they meet your use case.
-If so, you can use them in production scenarios.
-Review the release notes and this page to stay up to date with changes.

 Apache Druid supports directly storing nested data structures in `COMPLEX<json>` columns. `COMPLEX<json>` columns store a copy of the structured data in JSON format and specialized internal columns and indexes for nested literal values&mdash;STRING, LONG, and DOUBLE types.
 An optimized [virtual column](./virtual-columns.md#nested-field-virtual-column) allows Druid to read and filter these values at speeds consistent with standard Druid LONG, DOUBLE, and STRING columns.

 Druid [SQL JSON functions](./sql-json-functions.md) allow you to extract, transform, and create `COMPLEX<json>` values in SQL queries, using the specialized virtual columns where appropriate.
 You can use the [JSON nested columns functions](../misc/math-expr.md#json-functions) in [native queries](./querying.md) using [expression virtual columns](./virtual-columns.md#expression-virtual-column), and in native ingestion with a [`transformSpec`](../ingestion/ingestion-spec.md#transformspec).